AyeCode/userswp/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Allow to disable avatar image override by UsersWP plugin - ADDED

 = 1.1.1 =
 * Redirect not working after registration for auto approve auto login - FIXED
 * Remove subtabs in GD listings, favourite and reviews tabs if no content - FIXED